-Employers wanting to recruit and keep Millennial and Gen Z workers must have sophisticated technology to offer them.
+Employers wanting to recruit and keep Millennial and Gen Z workers must have sophisticated new technology to offer them.

 We can only expect these numbers to rise as tech becomes more and more integrated into the office.
 If companies want to attract and keep top talent, the days of skirting by on bad technology solutions are over.

-All generations in the workplace appreciate flexible work
+Both older generations and younger generations in the workplace appreciate flexible work

 The media may like to play up the differences between generations, but the reality is that these groupings are imprecise at best.
 You’ll find great diversity among individuals in the same generation, and similarities across generations.